 Deciem, the innovative Canadian brand and maker of The Ordinary, Hylamide, and Niod, is an example of science-based beauty that makes you dearly wish you had paid more attention in Chemistry class.

 If the internet has taught us anything, it’s that there is no such thing as one size fits all when it comes to skincare and makeup.
-Customised skincare and bespoke beauty is becoming the new norm:
+Customised skincare and bespoke beauty are becoming the new norm:

 When there are way too many ingredients in one product, the concentration of any one ingredient is so small it hardly contributes to the solution.
 With individually crafted skincare, people can target their skin’s needs and ensure that they are getting highly focused solutions that work for them.